markford1/dream-lake-js-project-2/README.md

 -   How To Find Us section
     -   This section will allow the user to find Dream Lake Fishery.
 The user will be able to click on the google map and be linked externally to the google maps app or the google maps website for easy navigation.
+    -   This section also allows the user to see a 7 day weather forecast.
+    -   This section allows users to interact with the map and see locations of previously caught fish.
     -   This section is valuable because it allows the user find Dream Lake Fishery.

 ![View](assets/screenshots/map-section-desktop.png)